CarissaHluchan/overlook-hotel/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-A hotel booking tool for hotel customers to search rooms at the Overlook Hotel, manage room bookings and calculate bills.
+A hotel booking tool for hotel customers to search for rooms at the Overlook Hotel, manage room bookings and calculate bills.

 ### Technology:
 1. Vanilla JavaScript